The Wolf Hour: Production

 In October 2017, it was announced Naomi Watts would star in the film, with Alistair Banks Griffin directing from a screenplay he wrote.
 In November 2017, Jennifer Ehle, Emory Cohen, Kelvin Harrison Jr., Brennan Brown and Jeremy Bobb joined the cast of the film.

 Release

 The Wolf Hour had its world premiere at the Sundance Film Festival on January 26, 2019.
 Shortly afterward, Brainstorm Media acquired North American distribution rights to the film, with Universal Pictures Home Entertainment acquiring rights in a multi-territory deal encompassing Latin America, Benelux, Iceland, Italy, Scandinavia, Spain, Eastern Europe, Israel, the Middle East, Australia, New Zealand, Hong Kong, India, Indonesia, South Korea and Taiwan.
 It was released in select theaters in the United States on December 6, 2019.

 Critical reception

 On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 44% based on 25 reviews, with an average rating of 5.4/10.
+The website's consensus reads: "Naomi Watts gives it her all in The Wolf Hour, but it isn't enough to compensate for a film that spends too much of its runtime in search of a compelling story."
+On Metacritic, the film has a weighted average score of 42 out of 100 based on 6 critics, which the site labels as "mixed or average" reviews.